-Originally published in Saveur, this recipe for prosciutto rolls has a great combination of saltiness from the prosciutto, sweetness from fig preserves (one of my all-time favorite things!), creaminess from goat cheese, a peppery bite from arugula and brightness from a lemon vinaigrette.
+The flavors in these Prosciutto Rolls are fantastic — a great combination of saltiness from the prosciutto, sweetness from fig preserves, creaminess from goat cheese, a peppery bite from arugula, and brightness from that simple, lemon vinaigrette.

-We hope you’ll enjoy this appetizer as much as our guests did last week!Print
+We hope you’ll enjoy this appetizer as much as we (and our guests) do!

 A delicious and elegant appetizer made with prosciutto, goat cheese, fig preserves, arugula and lemon.